 Some HR software providers also incorporate training management into their software, offering SMEs a central repository to manage their organisation’s training courses.
 Managers can use this area to add courses, report on the progress of attendees and collect feedback from employees who have attended a course.

-Delivers company insights at the touch of a button
+Delivers company insights

 HR software isn’t just about managing employee admin tasks such as holiday.
 It gives managers a holistic insight into their employee data, providing an effective overview of their entire organisation.
 This therefore enables managers to put in the appropriate support and processes.
 Plus, HR software delivers enormous time savings, as managers don’t have to gather information from lots of different places.
 Instead, the most up to date information can be accessed immediately.